CAVE-PNP/116-stefan-rass/isabelle_questions.md

 Note: this will not work for most theorems, as proof terms are disabled by default (it seems for performance reasons).
-[this answer](https://stackoverflow.com/a/31644559/9335596) suggests enabling proof terms by switching to `HOL-Proofs` in the _Theories_ panel and restarting jEdit. this will cause all theories in HOL to be built, which may take a few minutes. see [this answer](https://stackoverflow.com/a/30692248/9335596) explaining _why this may not be what you want_
+[this answer](https://stackoverflow.com/a/31644559/9335596) suggests enabling proof terms by switching to `HOL-Proofs` in the _Theories_ panel and restarting jEdit. this will cause all theories in HOL to be built (once), which may take a few minutes. see [this answer](https://stackoverflow.com/a/30692248/9335596) explaining _why this may not be what you want_. see [proof_terms_example.thy](isa_examples/proof_terms_example.thy) for a demonstration.

 #### How to introduce variables in Isar?